-Subject matter experts from the LANL Storm Water Permitting & Compliance team were assigned to the planning committee responsible for developing the forthcoming LANL Campus Master Plan.
+Subject matter experts from the LANL Storm Water Permitting & Compliance team provided technical input associated with development of the LANL Campus Master Plan.
 The plan projects near-term, mid-term, and long-term development of new buildings and infrastructure located in all areas at LANL, including areas covered under the SWMP.
-As part of this effort to ensure that all regulatory stormwater requirements are acknowledged and included in the plan, the team developed a guidance document that summarizes LANL stormwater regulatory compliance requirements and Low Impact Development (LID) Standards.
+As part of this effort to ensure that all regulatory stormwater requirements are acknowledged and included in the plan, the team provided guidance on stormwater regulatory compliance requirements and Low Impact Development (LID) Standards.
 Through continued planning and integration, the team will incorporate LID concepts and other stormwater regulatory requirements into the final designs for all projects included in Campus Master Plan.